What Is Delta-8?

 What are the differences between delta-8 and CBD?

-Although delta-8, in its natural form, has lower concentrations in cannabis compared to CBD, it is still a psychoactive drug that causes intoxication because of how it interacts with our endocannabinoid system and cannabinoid receptors.
+Although delta-8, in its natural form, has lower concentrations in cannabis compared with CBD, it is still a psychoactive drug that causes intoxication because of how it interacts with the endocannabinoid system and cannabinoid receptors.
 This makes it a candidate for recreational use in addition to any of its potential medicinal qualities.

 How long does delta-8 THC stay in your system?